 “Look at this shiny new inventory tracker, made of diamonds!”
 They say.

 Don’t get distracted by the bells and whistles.
 What is it you want?
 Probably topping your list is: table management, robust reporting, and a seamless billing experience.
-An intuitive user experience is nonnegotiable.
+An intuitive user experience is non-negotiable.
 A sleek, attractive design is bonus.
 Use the KISS principle; stick with the essentials and the companies that do those best.
 Redundant features, like a down-to-the-ingredient inventory tracker, might look good in theory, but the reality is, it requires a full time person to manage this minute tracking and opens up a whole can of worms for management.

 5. DON’T Ignore the Fine Print

 If you’ve got a question, will someone be there to take your call?
 And if they are, is there a charge for that?
-Is the customer support 24/7 or only during regular business hours?
+Is customer support 24/7 or only during regular business hours?
 What about new versions of the software?
 Will your POS update seamlessly on the iPad with the click of a button, or will you be required to pay to install the latest version?

 Always read the fine print.
 You’re buying a POS – it should include the support you need to keep your POS functioning at top speed and functionality.
 Look for hidden fees like charges for support calls and updates.
 The best solutions anticipate changes in technology, the market, your needs, and your systems.
-And they makes the changes to get you what you need, no additional fees required.
+And they make the changes to get you what you need, no additional fees required.